How do I remove the obstacles in my way?

 What do I do to be the most “me” I can be?

-What patterns am I not seeing — and how do I clear them?
+What story am I living from, and how do I clear the ones that no longer serve me?

 How do I live my most honest life?